 - Frozen fruits and vegetables can be given to chew on

-- Visit a Pediatric Dentist for a prescription of adequate dose of locally applied as well as orally taken medicines to relieve symptoms that make the child uncomfortable.
+- Visit a dentist for a prescription of adequate dose of locally applied as well as orally taken medicines to relieve symptoms that make the child uncomfortable.

 Advice for parents: